PayPal Nigeria: How to Open a PayPal Account in Nigeria (That Sends and Receives Money)

 After visiting the official PayPal account website, at the homepage (the header), choose sign up since you’re creating a new PayPal account.

-- Input your valid email address.
-I’ll advise you to create a new email for this purpose (you’d be asked of phone number later on).
+• Input your valid email address.
+I’ll advise you to create a new email for this purpose (you’ll be asked for a phone number later on).

-- Choose a suitable password.
-Note that Password should include alphabets, decimals and special characters like !?&-*;:#@.
+• Choose a suitable password.
+Note that Passwords should include alphabets, decimals, and special characters like !?&-*;:#@.

 4. Fill In Your Correct Personal Details

-The next page will request for your personal contact details.
+The next page will request your personal contact details.
 It’s a common trend among Nigerians to provide incorrect details while filling out forms either online or offline.
-Some do this on purpose may be to scam or to hide their privacy while others are due to error of some sort.
+Some do this on purpose to scam or to hide their privacy while others do it due to an error of some sort.

 When it comes to filling out information on sites like when you’re trying to open a PayPal account in Nigeria, using correct/official details is important as a little mistake could lead to you not being able to add a card for receiving payment or make payments yourself.

-Be sure to use official details when filling out forms on payments sites like this.
-Data like, Full name, date of birth, residential address and postal code should be correct as any discrepancies noticed may invariably render your account useless.
+Be sure to use official details when filling out forms on payment sites like this.
+Data like Full name, date of birth, residential address, and postal code should be correct as any discrepancies noticed may invariably render your account useless.

-NOTE: What I mean by using your official personal details is to use information provided in your government issued means of identification such as your National ID card, Voters card, Driving licence or international passport.
+NOTE: What I mean by using your official personal details is to use the information provided in your government-issued means of identification such as your National ID card, Voter card, Driving license, or international passport.

-- Your residential address comes next.
+• Your residential address comes next.
 You’re provided with two lines, ‘Address line 1’ and ‘Address line 2’.
-Make sure your address matches with the address used in your ID card or the means of identification you’ll be using.
+Make sure your address matches the address used in your ID card or the means of identification you’ll be using.

-- Your city and postal code is the next option.
+• Your city and postal code is the next option.
 You already know your city but you probably don’t know your postal code.
-It’s easy to get any information we need these days via the internet.
-So you could Google “State postal codes“, let’s say you leave in Lagos State, just Google “Lagos State postal codes” and you’d have a complete list of postal codes for various areas in Lagos State.
+It’s easy to get any information we need these days via the Internet.
+So you could Google “State postal codes“, Let’s say you live in Lagos State, just Google “Lagos State postal codes” and you’d have a complete list of postal codes for various areas in Lagos State.

-- Lastly you will have to input a valid phone number.
-The mobile number of choice should be an active number because PayPal will send OTP to confirm you’re the real owner of the account.
+• Lastly, you will have to input a valid phone number.
+The mobile number of choice should be an active number because PayPal will send an OTP to confirm you’re the real owner of the account.

 5. Accept the PayPal Terms

-After this, you’re left with two unchecked boxes, the first one “Stay logged in for faster checkout“, once checked, you don’t need to login each time you want to pay or receive money as long as you don’t change the browser.
+After this, you’re left with two unchecked boxes, the first one being “Stay logged in for faster checkout“, Once checked, you don’t need to log in each time you want to pay or receive money as long as you don’t change the browser.

 The second box lets you confirm PayPal’s ‘User agreement’ and “Privacy statement’.
 Though it’s quite lengthy, reading these terms and policies helps in reducing future issues.
 After reading the agreement and statement, accept and click on the blue “Agree and Create Account” tab.